Commenced 8-14-06 by Ken Wear

 To provide meat, rabbits and chickens can produce five times their initial weight in edible

-and is deemed undesirable.
-For milk, goats produce more than twice the amount of milk,
+undesirable.
+For milk, goats produce more than twice the amount of milk, compared with

-compared with cows, for a given amount of feed.
+cows, for a given amount of feed.
+If fish are added to the mix of meats, elevated ponds

 It appears likely, if mere survival is the purpose, that algae will be a major food source.